splitwise/super_diff/spec/combustion/README.txt

-You can demonstrate the problem by runnin the following in this directory:
+You can demonstrate the problem by running the following in this directory:

 ```ruby
 bundle exec ruby combustion_example.rb